gordyu/Bootcamp-Truth/README.md

-# ReviewsComponent
+# The Truth About Coding Bootcamp

-Try reading the package.json.# ReviewsComponent
+Try reading the package.json.
-# ReviewsServiceOrganization
-# ReviewsServiceOrganization
+# Bootcamp-Truth